GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 Responses

-See Response for Get List of Opportunities
+See Response for Get Opportunity by Opportunity ID

 Examples